 There is anecdotal evidence to suggest that wearing a lucky release T-shirt helps.
 If something goes wrong: use your rollback plan.

 If your release performs…sub-optimally, make sure you send an email using the magic phrase “soft launch” to the rest of the company while they’re still in bed.
 Ensure paragraph one goes into enough technical depth to wear people down fast and stop them from caring.
 In general, the email should remind everyone that failure was expected, that they knew the release was coming, that it was a shared decision and that your best people have been up all night trying to fix it.

 Step seven: look for a better strategy (spoiler alert: it’s policy-based release automation!)

 If this sounds familiar it’s because, at Vamp, we speak from experience.
 Because most teams come to us seeking a more agile, iterative approach to release management, we’ll be examining the advantages and drawbacks of strategies like blue-green deployment and canary releasing in this series.
 We firmly side on canary as a best practice, but specifically, setting and automating policies around canary releasing gives you the flexibility to test and release a host of different versions of your service, at lower risk, with stakeholder buy-in up-front.
 No hokey pokey needed.

 Join us next week for our no-nonsense examination of blue-green deployment…

-….And don’t miss our upcoming webinar 5 Release Strategies You Should Know for Continuous Delivery to learn exactly how to achieve the opposite of the “big bang” and release incrementally, safely, with confidence, at any scale.
+….Or check-out our on-demand webinar 5 Release Strategies You Should Know for Continuous Delivery to learn exactly how to achieve the opposite of the “big bang” and release incrementally, safely, with confidence, at any scale.